Unique funeral ideas

 Traditionally, black formal wear is prevalent at today's funerals, but this doesn't have to be the case.
 It may seem a simple idea, but asking people to wear something of meaning to you or your loved one is a really easy way to personalise a funeral at no cost.
 You could ask everyone to wear a particular colour, football shirts, or even just ask for no black to be worn.

-With almost a quarter of people saying they would like an alternative hearse to take them to their funeral, it's fast beoming one of the most popular ways to personalise a funeral.
-Horsedrawn hearses and bicycle hearses top the list of requested alternative options, but we've conducted funerals with landrover hearses, lorries and even milk floats!
-If you wanted something different to the traditional black, but didn't want anything too outside of the norm, there's also the option of other colours, e.g. silver hearses.
+With almost a quarter of people saying they would like an alternative hearse to take them to their funeral, it's fast beoming one of the most popular ways to create a unique funeral.
+Horse drawn hearses and bicycle hearses top the list of requested alternative options, but we've conducted funerals with landrover hearses, lorries and even milk floats.

-These are just a few ways that you personalise a funeral, but really the possibilities are endless.
-Your Funeral Director will be able to help you create the funeral you would like, whether it's for a loved one, or for your own tailor made funeral plan.
+These are just a few unique funeral ideas, but the possibilities are endless.
+Your Funeral Director will be able to help you create any ideas you may have in mind, whether it's for a loved one, or for your own tailor made funeral plan.